-I was very excited to watch a documentry about the late, great Charles and Ray Eames.
+I was very excited to watch a documentary about the late, great Charles and Ray Eames.
 As someone who gets nerdy about design, I was looking forward to learning more about this powerful and creative couple.
 However Eames: The Architect and The Painter falls a little short.

-This documentary follows the lives and and careers of Ray and Charles Eames from their meeting at school through the end of their lives.
-And although this documentray covers all the aspects of their career, it doesn't really flesh out the main accomplishment they were largely known for, their furniture design.
-The filmmakers talk about the beginnings of the Eames chair and about mass production, but really don't explore it as much as I had hoped for.
+This documentary follows the lives and careers of Ray and Charles Eames from their meeting at school through the end of their lives.
+And although this documentary covers all the aspects of their career, it doesn’t really flesh out the main accomplishment they were largely known for, their furniture design.
+The filmmakers talk about the beginnings of the Eames chair and about mass production, but really don’t explore it as much as I had hoped for.

 The film also teaches us that although Charles is most credited with the designs and accomplishments of the Eames name, Ray was much more involved than most people gave her credit for.
 The film does a good job at covering a lot of the things people may not know Ray and Charles Eames were behind, like helping ease Russian conflict with the United States.